Slides 📊

 While the binomial distribution helps us count successes in a fixed number of trials, many real-world situations involve counting rare events that occur randomly over time or space.
-Think about counting phone calls to a help desk during an hour, defects in a length of computer tape, or radioactive particles emitted from a sample.
-These scenarios share a different structure that leads us to another fundamental distribution in statistics: the Poisson distribution.
+Think about counting phone calls to a help desk during an hour, defects in a length of computer tape, or radioactive particles emitted by a radioactive substance.
+These scenarios share a structure that leads us to another fundamental distribution in statistics: the Poisson distribution.

 Road Map 🧭